 Although Judt follows a more or less chronological path from World War II to the present, he doesn’t do it as a strict “timeline.”
 Instead of a linear progression, he follows threads of ideas and philosophy.
 Tracing cultural and social development, he takes you from news events through their political ramifications.
 You follow parallel developments in cinema, literature, theater, television and arts, not just the typical political and economic occurrences on which most history focuses.

 After two consecutive readings, I finally felt I’d gotten it.
 Postwar changed my view of the world, not just what happened, but what is happening.

 Tony Judt and I were born in 1947.
 We grew up during same years, but his Old World roots gave him an entirely different perspective.
 He forced me to question fundamental beliefs.
 What really happened?
 Was any of the stuff I believed true?
 Maybe not.
 It was hard to swallow, but he convinced me.
 I believe it.

 I read Postwar on paper, then listened to the audio version.
-Available from Audible.com, I recommend it to anyone with easily tired eyes.
-It has excellent narration and is a fine showcase for the author’s conversational writing style.
+It’s available from Audible.com.
+I recommend it to anyone with easily tired eyes because it is a very long book, no matter how you read it.
+The audio version has excellent narration.
+It a fine platform for the author’s conversational writing style.

 Postwar is analysis and criticism, not just “what happened.”
-The book is an eye-opener, totally worth your time and effort, an investment in understanding and historical perspective.
+The book is an eye-opener, worth your time and effort, an investment in understanding and historical perspective.
 It’s never dull.
-After reading it, you will never see Europe the same way.
+After reading it, you will never see our modern world the same way.